Eskimo–Uralic languages

 The Eskimo–Uralic hypothesis posits that the Uralic and Eskimo–Aleut language families belong to a common macrofamily.
-It is not generally accepted by linguists because the similarities can also be merely areal features, common to unrelated language families.
+Eskimo-Uralic is the oldest proposal which connects the Eskaleut languages to other language families, which was suggested quickly after European contacts with the Inuit.
 In 1818, the Danish linguist Rasmus Rask grouped together the languages of Greenlandic and Finnish.
-The Eskimo–Uralic hypothesis was put forward by Knut Bergsland in 1959.
-Ante Aikio has stated that it is possible that there is some connection between the two families, but exact conclusions cannot be drawn.
+The Eskimo–Uralic hypothesis was put forward by Knut Bergsland in 1959, and an expanded 'Uralo-Siberian' theory which includes the Yukaghir languages was proposed by Michael Fortescue in 1998.

-A similar theory was suggested in 1998 by Michael Fortescue, in his book Language Relations across Bering Strait where he proposed the Uralo-Siberian theory, which, unlike the Eskimo-Uralic hypothesis includes the Yukaghir languages, argues that Uralo-Siberian influenced Chukotko-Kamchatkan and some have included Nivkh as a part of the family.

-At present the arguments used to defend the Eskimo-Uralic theory are insufficient to even suspect a relationship between the languages, let alone to make an affirmative case for their relationship.
+Linguists such as Ante Aikio believe that some relationship existing between Eskaleut and Uralic languages is likely, although exact conclusions about the nature of the relationship cannot be proven, whereas others, such as Stefan Georg, consider the evidence too weak to suspect even the possibility of borrowing between Uralic and Eskaleut languages.
+Alexander Vovin, generally considered a skeptic of long-range macrofamilial hypotheses, described a 2001 work by Uwe Seefloth as convincing him beyond a reasonable doubt that the connection was legitimate.

 History

 Comparisons between Uralic and Eskimo–Aleut languages were made early.
 In 1746, the Danish theologian Marcus Wøldike compared Greenlandic to Hungarian.
 In 1818, Rasmus Rask considered Greenlandic to be related to the Uralic languages, Finnish in particular, and presented a list of lexical correspondences (Rask also considered Uralic and Altaic to be related to each other).
 In 1871, H. Rink made a similar proposal.
-In 1959, Knut Bergsland published the paper The Eskimo–Uralic Hypothesis, in which he, like other authors before him, presented a number of grammatical similarities and a small number of lexical correspondences.
+In 1959, Knut Bergsland published the paper The Eskimo–Uralic Hypothesis, in which he, like other authors before him, presented a number of grammatical similarities and a small number of lexical correspondences, comparing Finnish, Saami and Eskaleut languages.

 In 1998, Michael Fortescue presented more detailed arguments in his book, Language Relations across Bering Strait.
 His title evokes Morris Swadesh's 1962 article, "Linguistic relations across the Bering Strait".
 Besides new proposed linguistic evidence, Fortescue (2016) presents several genetic studies that he argued to support a common origin of the included groups, with a suggested homeland in Northeast Asia.